The Ultimate Guide to Buying A Best Central Air Conditioner for Your Home

 THE BEST BRANDS FOR CENTRAL AIR CONDITIONERS.

-Writing this section was quite tricky mainly because, an air conditioning system may be excellent and with great features but due to poor installation it starts acting up.
+Writing this section was quite tricky mainly because, a best rated central air conditioning system may be excellent and with great features but due to poor installation it starts acting up.
 Secondly, it may seem like there is a sea of manufacturing companies making central air conditioners while in fact, one company may be making four to five brands.
 For instance, Maytag and Frigidaire are two separate brands made by Nortek Global.
 So, after some serious legwork and digging through customer reviews, I came up with a list of noteworthy brands which you can bet on to deliver quality conditioners.
 Just make sure you get a legit installer.

 Another reliable brand for providing great conditioning services for your home is Trane.
 These guys have been in the game long enough to know exactly what you need and how to deliver.
 The Trane XV20i is one of their best central air conditioners and has received great reviews from users.
 Although it comes with a ten-year warranty, it compensates for this pretty well by having next level technology that allows you to control it with your smartphone.

 These are but a few of the brands that are making waves in the central air conditioner market.
-Other brands worth considering are American Standards, Maytang, LG and General Electric.
+Other best rated central air conditioner brands worth considering are American Standards, Maytang, LG and General Electric.
 Having listed the best brands, it is only fair to list those that are not so good, according to customer reviews.
 To rip it off like a bandage, these brands are Goodman, Amana, and York.
 Why?
 Well, simply because there has been a lot of customers complain about the need for a repair in less than five years after installation.
 But then again, as I said, it all boils down to installation.
 So we may never know if these brands are actually poor or a bunch of customers just got the wrong contractor.

 Installation, Replacement, and Maintenance.